What is a certified, notarized, and sworn translation? What is an Apostille?

 How do I find a qualified translator for certified translations?

 In the US, certified translations by professional translators are in most cases recommended and entirely sufficient.
 In German-speaking countries, it’s best to go straight to the website of the respective authority and check the requirements.
-Then go to the links listed in the table above for Germany, Austria, and Switzerland to find the right sworn translator.
+Then go to the links listed in the table above for Germany, Austria, and Switzerland to find the right sworn translator, or, if ATA-certification suffices, send me a quote request.

 For a free quote for certified or notarized German to English translations, please visit my simple quote request form that walks you through all the steps.
 If you want to get an idea about the process and pricing, please visit my page on certified translations.
 If you are looking for another language combination and are located in California, please visit the website of the Northern California Translators Association to find a qualified colleague (select your desired language combination and select “Official Documents” or “Personal Documents” in the dropdown “General Areas of Specialization”).
 Otherwise, visit the page to search for qualified translators and interpreters of the American Translators Association (ATA).